clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

 You can see that it works as well as it worked for the packed case (spec+patches+tarballs).
 How is that even possible?
-You will find out when you closer examine the hello_rpkg.spec.rpkg file, which is an rpkg spec file template and particularly at the line defining an rpm source ('Source:'), which is usually a tarball stored in the lookaside cache:
+You will find out when you closer examine the hello_rpkg.spec.rpkg file, which is an rpkg spec file template.
+Particularly, let's examine the line defining an rpm source ('Source:'), which is usually a tarball stored in the lookaside cache:

     joe@localhost hello_rpkg $ grep 'Source:' hello_rpkg.spec.rpkg
     Source:     {{{ git_dir_pack }}}